Code-Institute-Submissions/outerzone/README.md

 * Checkout - move complete order btn to right
 * Comments - add comments to show code borrowed from elsewhere
 * Mini Checkout - amend layout
+* Artist - Get records to show on page
+* Events - add model
 * Change navbar font to white, whilst still being able to see burger.
 * Why is there overflow on smaller screens?
 * Where do I store JSON if data needs to be accessed in multiple apps?